o-ran-sc/nonrtric/docs/api-docs.rst

 ==================

 An ONAP SDNC Controller for the A1 interface.

+See :ref:`sdnc-a1-controller-api` for how to use the API.

 See the README.md file in the nonrtric/sdnc-a1-controller repo for info about how to use it.